slavo3dev/slavo/posts/narrowing.md

 ---
-title: 'Narrowing'
+title: "Narrowing"
-date: '2022-10-15'
+date: "2022-10-15"
-author: 'Slavo'
+author: "Slavo"
-image: 'narrowing-post.png'
+image: "narrowing-post.png"
-excerpt: 'The narrowing is moving a variable from a less precise type to a more accurate type'
+excerpt: "The narrowing is moving a variable from a less precise type to a more accurate type"
 isFeatured: false
-category: 'Type Script'
+category: "Type Script"
 ---

 The narrowing is moving a variable from a less precise type to a more accurate type.
 We can use type narrowing to avoid type errors.